ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ### System prompting

-System prompts can be useful for generating output that meets specific requirements.
-The name 'system prompt' actually stands for 'providing an additional task to the system'.
-For example, you could use a system prompt to generate a code snippet that is compatible with a specific programming language, or you could use a system prompt to return a cefiain structure.
+<span style="background-color: #FFFF33;">System prompts can be useful for generating output that meets specific requirements.
+The
+name 'system prompt' actually stands for 'providing an additional task to the system'.</span> For example, you could use a system prompt to generate a code snippet that is compatible with a specific programming language, or you could use a system prompt to return a certain structure.

 There are some benefits in returning JSON objects from a prompt that extracts data.
-In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sorted order (very handy when working with datetime objects), but most importantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.
+In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sorted order (very handy when working with datetime objects), <span style="background-color: #FFFF33;">but most importantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.</span>

-System prompts can also be really useful for safety and toxicity.
-To control the output, simply add an additional line to your prompt like: 'You should be respectful in your answer.'.
+<span style="background-color: #FFFF33;">System prompts can also be really useful for safety and toxicity.
+To control the output, simply add an additional line to your prompt like: 'You should be respectful in your answer.'.</span>

 ### Role prompting

-Role prompting is a technique in prompt engineering that involves assigning a specific role to the gen AI model.
-This can help the model to generate more relevant and informative output, as the model can craft its responses to the specific role that it has been assigned.
+<span style="background-color: #FFFF33;">Role prompting is a technique in prompt engineering that involves assigning a specific role to the gen AI model.
+This can help the model to generate more relevant and informative output, as the model can craft its responses to the specific role that it has been assigned.</span>

 For example, you could role prompt a gen AI model to be a book editor, a kindergafien teacher, or a motivational speaker.
 Once the model has been assigned a role, you can then give it prompts that are specific to that role.
 For example, you could prompt a teacher to create a lesson plan that they can then review.
 Have a look into Table 5, where the model takes the role of a travel guide.

-Defining a role perspective for an AI model gives it a blueprint of the tone, style, and focused expefiise you’re looking for to improve the quality, relevance, and effectiveness of your output.
+<span style="background-color: #FFFF33;">Defining a role perspective for an AI model gives it a blueprint of the tone, style, and focused expefiise you’re looking for to improve the quality, relevance, and effectiveness of your output.</span>

 Here are some styles you can choose from which I find effective:

-**Confrontational, Descriptive, Direct, Formal, Humorous, Influential, Informal, Inspirational, Persuasive**
+<span style="background-color: #FFFF33;">**Confrontational, Descriptive, Direct, Formal, Humorous, Influential, Informal, Inspirational, Persuasive**</span>

 Let’s change our prompt in Table 6 to include a humorous and inspirational style.